SmartData-Polito/darkvec/README.md

 [Back to index](#toc)

-All the raw and final data and intermediate preprocessing.
-They are stored in the `DATA` folder of the configuration file.
+All raw and intermediate data resulting from preprocessing steps can be found in the `DATA` folder, pointed by the configuration file.

 ### `corpus` Folder <a id='corpus'></a>

 [Back to index](#toc)

 It contains all the corpora generated for the experiments.
-A part from the IP2VEC case, a corpus is a set of .txt files reporting a sequence of IPs wrt. different languages, or classes of service.
+Except for the IP2VEC case, a corpus is a set of .txt files reporting a sequence of IPs wrt. different languages (classes of service).

 The corpora we provide are:

 * `dante5`.
-Last 5 days of collected traffic used in the DANTE paper;
+Last 5 days of collected traffic used as in the DANTE paper;
 * `darkvec30auto`.
 Last 30 days of collected traffic used in the DarkVec experiments.
 Auto-defined languages;
 * `darkvec30single`.
 Last 30 days of collected traffic used in the DarkVec